limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 ?>
 {% endhighlight %}

-To that end, I wrote `fuzz.sh` in combination with the various wordlists from [SecLists][5] to map out the **DocumentRoot** by exploiting the `file` parameter.
+To that end, I wrote `fuzz.sh`, a `bash` script to map out the **DocumentRoot** by exploiting the `file` parameter, in combination with the wordlists from [SecLists][5].
 For this to work, a unique known string in the file must exists.

 {% highlight bash linenos %}
 # cat fuzz.sh